agile6v/pupa/sdk/go/README.md

-* Initialize the pupa cache
+* Initialize the pupa cache.

     * filename - A normal file which stores memory data.
     * keyCount - The maximum number of keys that can be stored.
-It will be ignored if opType is specified as `PUPAOpTypeR`.
+It will be ignored if `opType` is specified as `PUPAOpTypeR`.
-    * opType - Operation Type.
-One of `PUPAOpTypeR` and `PUPAOpTypeRW`.
+    * opType - Operation type, one of `PUPAOpTypeR` and `PUPAOpTypeRW`.

     ```golang